The Wildlife Rescue Program

 How You Can Help

-- Assist in emergency medical treatment when required
+- Assisting in rescue calls and providing emergency medical treatment

 Additionally, volunteers applying to join this program will be required to supply to following documentation: